OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/overview.rst

 =======================================

 Plugins provide a way to extend the functionality of an application without modifying the application itself.
 This is possible because the :term:`plugins` must implement a particular interface that the framework knows how to interact with.
 This section will describe the types of plugins available to extend the functionality of OpenMDAO and will explain how to build them and how to make them usable by the framework.

+The rest of this document assumes that you have already installed OpenMDAO.
+If not, you can learn how to do that :ref:`here<Installing-OpenMDAO>`.

 .. index:: Component plugin

 Types of Plugins
 ----------------

 OpenMDAO supports a number of different plugin types, but the most common is the :term:`Component` plugin.
 The Component plugin, and other less common types of OpenMDAO plugins, are listed in the following table along with a description of their purpose.

 ===========================  =================================================================================================
 **Plugin Type**              **Purpose**